JustSkadi/SafeSpot-HackYeah-2025/README.md

 ### One-Step Launch

-Open a terminal (like Windows Terminal or Git Bash) and run the single command below.
+Open a terminal (like Windows Terminal or Git Bash) and run the single-line command below.
 It will:
     1. Clone the repository to your Desktop.
     2. Navigate into the project directory.
     3. Execute the `run.ps1` PowerShell script to automate the entire setup.

 **Copy and paste this command into your terminal:**